eVAL-Agency/ScriptsCollection/src/game-arksurvivalascended/README.md

 * Create a `steam` user for running the game server
 * Install ARK Survival Ascended Dedicated Server using standard Steam procedures
 * Setup a systemd service for running the game server
-* Add firewall service for game server (with firewalld)
+* Add firewall service for game server (with firewalld or UFW)
+* Setup NFS shares for multi-server environments

 ---